Multiscale-Instruments/Gxsm4/README.md

 - All ENTRIES: added configuration menu option not yet attached and not accessible.
 Need to figure out how to add a custom menu entry to gtk_popovers.
              It is possible to manually edit the properties via the dconf-editor to get started.
-	     Some thing seams slow here at build and update, or has post idel latency.
+	     Some thing seams slow here at build and update, or has post idle latency.

 - known GTK4 shortcomings so far noted:
   - Rendering in cairo fall back mode (when using X11 export via ssh -X for example) is very slow -- some where around a magnitude (10x) slow!
 What makes remote work nearly impossible.
-However, varies a lot by "fetaure" used.
+However, varies a lot by "feature" used.
 Menu pop ups are very slow, take long to appear.
 GUI initial  build (many entries, etc.) takes a long time.
   - press/release signals not available for simple button widget.
 Work around assigning handlers does not work as expected.
 Work for a canvas "home made" button.
-Non perfec tbu tworkable workaround currently used: Arrow icons on button widget accept press and release events.
+Non perfect but workable workaround currently used: Arrow icons on button widget accept press and release events.
 (Needed for Mover Controls: "fire wave signal on DSP when pressed" direction buttons.

-- Pending back/forward sync or porting from gxsm3: idle callbacks for Tip Move and related vs. blocking or singel shot.
+- Pending back/forward sync or porting from gxsm3: idle callbacks for Tip Move and related vs. blocking or single shot.
 Address pending minor random but rare move issue with initiating a scan.
 - Pending odd behavior for object move/edit in some situations.
 (Workaround: remove all, start over)
 - Pending: some hot keys are non functional